Belgium

 What should I know about hiring in Belgium?

-When hiring remote employees in Belgium it is essential to know that the Belgian labor market is highly regulated.
-This means that employers must follow specific rules and regulations when hiring employees.
+When hiring remote employees in Belgium, it is essential to know that the Belgian labour market is highly regulated.
+This means that employers must follow specific rules and regulations and adhere to labour laws.

-Also when hiring in Belgium, it’s crucial to remember that all agreements must be written.
-This includes both the job offer and the employment contract.
+Starting from agreements, it’s crucial to remember that all of them must be in written form, including both the job offer and the employment contract.
 The offer letter must outline all relevant details, including job description, duties, salary, and start date.

 Why is Belgium a good choice for finding remote employees?